Matthew d'Ancona

-Matthew Robert Ralph d'Ancona (born 27 January 1968) is an English journalist.
+Matthew Robert Ralph d'Ancona (born 27 January 1968) is an English journalist and editor-at-large of The New European/The New World since 2023.
 A former deputy editor of The Sunday Telegraph, he was appointed editor of The Spectator in February 2006, a post he retained until August 2009.

 Early life and education

 D'Ancona's father was a Maltese tennis champion of Italian descent who moved to England to study and played youth football for Newcastle United before becoming a civil servant.
 His mother was an English teacher.
-D'Ancona was educated at St Dunstan's College, an independent school for boys (now co-educational) in Catford in south London, where he was head boy.
-He also won an essay-writing competition run by The Observer on the subject of the future of British industry.
-He went to Magdalen College at the University of Oxford, where he took the top First in Modern History for his year in 1989.
+D'Ancona was educated at St Dunstan's College, a private school for boys in Catford in south London.
+He went to Magdalen College, Oxford, where he studied Modern History.
 The same year, he was elected a fellow of All Souls College, Oxford.

 Life and career

 After a year studying medieval confession, d'Ancona joined the magazine Index on Censorship, before proceeding to The Times as a trainee.
-There he rose swiftly to become education correspondent and then assistant editor at the age of 26.
+There he rose to become education correspondent and then assistant editor at the age of 26.

 He joined The Sunday Telegraph in 1996 as deputy comment editor and columnist, before becoming deputy editor.
 He wrote a weekly political column in The Sunday Telegraph for a decade; the column was "treated as the best insight into Cameronism by Conservative MPs".
 He succeeded Boris Johnson as editor of The Spectator.
 On 28 August 2009 it was announced that d'Ancona would be stepping down as editor to be replaced by Fraser Nelson.